 Here, feel free to scroll down until you find the template you want to replace the original one with.
 Click on it in order to select it, and then click on "Replace Template":

 Please keep in mind that whenever you change the template of a table, the content that you have previously added to the table will be lost.

 Therefore, it is highly recommended to try out the different templates first, to see which one is the most suitable for you.
 Only start to personalize the content from the table, when you are sure that you have found the right template.

 If you want to see some examples of the table templates being used, check out this blog post.

-These two options will let you change the current color of the headers or the cells.
+These options will let you change the current color of the headers or the cells as well as the text color.
 Just click on the box with the color you want to change:

-In both cases, this will open the color picker with the help of which you can change the color of the headers/cells:
+In all cases, this will open the color picker with the help of which you can change the color of the headers/cells: